Athlon007/MyScripts/README.md

-A collection of Linux scripts that I use.
+A collection of Linux (and not only) scripts that I use.